edipowladeo/accounts-transactions-api/README.md

-# Pismo Account & Transactions API
+# Account & Transactions API

 REST API for managing customer accounts and financial transactions.

 ## Overview

+This service allows:

+- Creating accounts associated with a document number
+- Registering financial transactions for an account

-The service allows creating accounts tied to a document number and registering transactions against them.
-Each transaction has an operation type (purchase, installment purchase, withdrawal, or payment).
+Each transaction has an operation type:

+- PURCHASE
+- INSTALLMENT_PURCHASE
+- WITHDRAWAL
+- PAYMENT

+### Business Rules

-Debit operations are stored with negative amounts, payments with positive amounts.
+- Debit operations (purchase, installment, withdrawal) are stored as **negative amounts**
+- Payments are stored as **positive amounts**

+---

 ## Tech Stack